MartinIJtech/VPN-Setup-and-Usage/README.md

 <p>

- Now go into your browser and go into azure so we can create a virtual machine.
+ Now go into your browser and log into azure so we can create a virtual machine.
 These next steps would help in completing your virtual machine
 - Create a new resource group and name it whatever’s best for you.
 - In the region put a different location( in this example its going to be Africa)
 - In the image category put windows 11 or 10 if it is there.